hongshi97/hongshi97/README.md

-- 👋 Hi, I’m SeongHee Hong.
-- 👀 I’m interested in NLP, ML&DNN, Data Analysis,  Sneakers
+- 👀 I’m interested in NLP, DL and Sneakers
 - 🌱 Step by Step